Amid health worries, Kim Jong Un’s role looms large

 The sight of a North Korean leader meeting with his South Korean and U.S. rivals was extraordinary, though it’s not yet clear whether the diplomacy will settle an uneasy region.

-Kim entered 2020 vowing to bolster his nuclear deterrent in the face of “gangster-like” U.S. sanctions, and he supervised a series of weapons launches and military drills in March.
+Kim entered 2020 vowing to bolster his nuclear deterrent in the face of “gangster-like” U.S. economic sanctions, and he supervised a series of weapons launches and military drills in March.

 Much of what happens now will depend on Kim’s health.

-North Korea, despite its poverty, has long commanded world attention because of its sustained, belligerent pursuit of what it calls self-defensive measures in the face of U.S. hostility — and what critics call an illegal accumulation of nuclear bombs.
+North Korea, despite its poverty, has long commanded world attention because of its sustained, belligerent pursuit of what it calls self-defensive measures in response to U.S. hostility — and what critics call an illegal accumulation of nuclear bombs.

-There’s debate about whether North Korea ever intended to give up its nukes during the summits with Washington and Seoul.
+There’s debate about whether North Korea ever intended to give up its nuclear weapons during the summits with Washington and Seoul.
 But the diplomacy seems inconceivable without Kim.

-That raises fears, at a time of massive political instability, to a return to threats and increasingly powerful weapons tests meant to perfect the nuclear weapons seen as the only real guarantee of the Kim family’s power.
+That raises fears, during a potential moment of massive political instability, of a return to threats and increasingly powerful weapons tests meant to perfect the nuclear weapons seen as the only real guarantee of the Kim family’s power.

 Associated Press writer Kim Tong-hyung in Seoul, South Korea, contributed to this report.